 Companies using content marketing enjoy up to 6 times more conversion rate than those who aren’t.

 5. Educate Customers:

 It is easy to sell a product or service that already has an established market.
 For instance, you might not need content marketing for a clothing business because everyone is aware of their need for clothing.
-But what if you want to create a market for your product which no one knows about.
-HubSpot is a great example of successful use of content marketing to create a market for their product.
-Earlier people weren’t really aware of inbound marketing.
-Hubspot did not only educate businesses about the ways to use inbound marketing but also created a library for marketers to help them leverage this methodology.
-Thus creating an entirely new market for their product.
+But what if you want to create a market for your product that no one knows about?
+HubSpot is a great example of the successful use of content marketing to create a market for their product.
+Earlier people weren’t aware of inbound marketing.
+HubSpot not only educates businesses about the ways to use inbound marketing, but also created a library for marketers to help them leverage this method.
+Thus, creating an entirely new market for their product.

 How Doesn’t Content Marketing Work?

-Now that you have understood how content marketing works it is important to highlight how it won’t work.
-A common misconception among people is that they will write a series of blog posts, customers will read them and proceed to checkout.
+Now that you have understood how content marketing works, it is important to highlight how it won’t work.
+A common misconception among people is that they will write a series of blog posts, and customers will read them and proceed to checkout.
 This is simply not the case with content marketing.
 Building trust on the internet takes a lot of investment.
-To generate revenue from your content you will need to engage and nurture your audience.
-This is a common reason why many people simply avoid content marketing and think it is just a fad.
-If you want to get into content marketing then it is important to set up right expectations right before you decide to invest in it.
+To generate revenue from your content, you will need to engage and nurture your audience.
+This is a common reason many people simply avoid content marketing and think it is just a fad.
+If you want to get into content marketing, then it is important to set up the right expectations right before you decide to invest in it.

-Content marketing is a great approach to marketing and there are many success stories.
-In fact, 82% of marketers generate positive ROI from inbound marketing using blogging.
+Content marketing is a great marketing approach and there are many success stories.
+82% of marketers generate positive ROI from inbound marketing using blogging.
 (Source: HubSpot).
-If performed properly content marketing can help businesses create a lot of revenue from online marketing because they gain influence on the market.
+If performed properly, content marketing can help businesses create a lot of revenue from online marketing because they gain influence on the market.